 Result: UVW is required to report the entire \$500,000 in sales proceeds for B&O tax purposes, regardless of the fact that QRS received \$200,000 of the sales proceeds directly from the buyer.
-In accordance with RCW 82.04.070, there is no deduction for cost of doing business from the "gross proceeds of sales"; therefore, UVW may not deduct the amount UVW paid to QRS for performing harvesting services.
-As a harvester UVW would report \$500,000 under Extracting B&O tax, and retailing or wholesaling B&O tax, depending on whether the thirdparty buyer is buying the logs for resale.
-UVW is eligible for a multiple activities tax credit (MATC) because UVW is selling the logs it extracted in Washington to a Washington customer.
-See subsection (2) (g) of this rule for more information on the MATC.
+In accordance with RCW 82.04.070, there is no deduction for the cost of doing business; therefore, UVW may not deduct the amount UVW paid to QRS for performing harvesting services.
+As a harvester and manufacturer, UVW must report \$500,000 under extracting B&O tax, manufacturing B&O tax, and retailing or wholesaling B&O tax, depending on whether the third-party buyer is buying the logs for resale.
+UVW is eligible for a multiple activities tax credit (MATC) because UVW is selling the logs it extracted and manufactured in Washington to a Washington customer.
+See (g) of this subsection for more information on the MATC.

-- (ii) Retail sales tax must be collected and remitted on all sales to consumers, unless (( $\frac{\text{exempt by law}}{\text{por wholesale}}$ ) a statutory exemption applies.
-For wholesale sales, sellers must obtain and retain copies of their customers reseller permits to document the wholesale nature of the transaction or otherwise comply with RCW 82.04.470.
-For information on reseller permits see WAC 458-20-102 and 458-20-10201. - (iii) Until July 1, 2045, persons who ((sell at wholesale)) make wholesale sales of eligible products to report their gross proceeds of sale under the preferential Wholesaling of Timber or Wood Products B&O tax classification.
+- (ii) Retail sales tax must be collected and remitted on all sales to consumers, unless ((exempt by law)) a statutory exemption applies.
+For wholesale sales, sellers must obtain and retain copies of their customers' reseller permits to document the wholesale nature of the transaction or otherwise comply with RCW 82.04.470.
+For information on reseller permits see WAC 458-20-102 and 458-20-10201. - reseller permits see WAC 458-20-102 and 458-20-10201.

+(iii) Until July 1, 2045, persons who ((sell at wholesale)) make wholesale sales of eligible products may report their gross proceeds of sales under the preferential wholesaling of timber or wood products B&O tax classification.
 RCW 82.04.260 (12)(c).
 Taxpayers who claim this preference in the current calendar year must complete an Annual Tax Performance Report by May 31st of the following calendar year.
-The following are eligible products: - (A) Timber extracted by the seller; (B) Timber products manufactured by the seller from timber or other timber products; - (C) $\underline{W}$ ood products manufactured by the seller from timber or timber products; ((or)) and - (D) Mass timber products, as defined in RCW 19.27.570(1) manufactured by the seller((r are eligible for a preferential B&O tax rate multiplied by the gross proceeds of sale.
-RCW 82.04.260 (12) (c).
+The following are eligible products: - (A) Timber extracted by the seller: - (B) $\underline{\mathbf{T}}$ imber products manufactured by the seller from timber or other timber products; - (C) Wood products manufactured by the seller from timber or timber products; $((\frac{or}{e}))$ and - (D) Mass timber products, as defined in RCW 19.27.570(1), manufactured by the seller((, are eligible for a preferential B&O tax rate multiplied by the gross proceeds of sale.
+RCW 82.04.260 (12)(c).
 Taxpayers reporting under the preferential Wholesaling of Timber or Wood Products B&O tax classification in the current year are required to complete an Annual Tax Performance Report by May 31st of the following year)). - (iv) Small harvesters, as defined in RCW 84.33.035, are not required to complete an Annual Tax Performance Report with the department. - ((e) Multiple activities tax credit (MATC).
 An extractor or manufacturer who sells the product extracted or manufactured must report under each of the appropriate "production" (extracting or manufacturing) and "selling" (wholesaling or retailing) classifications on the excise tax return.
 The extractor or manufacturer may then claim a multiple activities tax credit (MATC) as described in RCW 82.04.440 for the extracting tax (RCW 82.04.230) or manufacturing tax (RCW 82.04.240), provided the credit does not exceed the wholesaling or retailing tax liability.
 For a more detailed explanation of the MATC reporting requirements see WAC 458-20-19301.)) (f) Engaging in multiple activities.
 Persons who extract, manufacture, or both extract and manufacture the timber products they sell are engaged in multiple activities.
-Timber harvesters who are engaged in multiple activities are required to report their gross proceeds of sales under each applicable

-[ 5 ] OTS-4440.2 B&O tax classification (extracting or manufacturing) and, under the appropriate selling B&O tax classification (wholesaling or retailing).
+Timber harvesters who are engaged in multiple activities are required to report their gross proceeds of sales under each applicable production B&O tax classification (extracting or manufacturing) and, under the appropriate selling B&O tax classification (wholesaling or retailing).